 Waste technicians will not pick up any waste containers that do not have screw top lids that fit properly.
 We cannot transport these types of containers safely in our permitted vehicle.

 Stock chemicals (or waste) chemicals should not be stored on the floor.
 Chemical fume hoods are work areas only and are not to be used for chemical storage.
-Containers stored in the fume hood can block the rear baffles and prevent proper airflow inside the fume hood.
+Containers stored in the fume hood cannot block the rear baffles and prevent proper airflow inside the fume hood.

 All shelved items must allow for at least 18" of vertical clearance from overhead sprinklers.
 Any shelved item that is not along the perimeter of the laboratory must be 18” below the plane of the sprinkler installation, and 2 feet below the ceiling.
 This enables overlapping water streams and proper fire suppression.